 This particular issue is related to IPv6 and how the "localhost" name is resolved in Windows.
-By default if the web service URL is not defined in the constructor of the wrapper API, PDFreactor will use "http://localhost:9423/service/rest"" for the service URL.
+By default if the web service URL is not defined in the constructor of the client API, PDFreactor will use "http://localhost:9423/service/rest"" for the service URL.

 Now Windows seems to resolve localhost internally to the local loopback IPv6 address ::1 first, this seems to happen even though IPv6 is disabled.
 As the PDFreactor service is not listening on the IPv6 address, this will time out and Windows then seems to try the IPv4 address 127.0.0.1, eventually causing the long total conversion time.